 2. Town Talk Diner in Minneapolis – Closed in the mid 2000’s, sign moved to a private collection.

 3. Porkys, St Paul – Porky’s Drive Inn sadly closed in 2011; The sign was relocated to the Pioneer Village in Hastings.

 4. Ralph’s, Moorhead – Closed in 2005 to make way for “urban modernization.”

-5. Morningside Motel, Frazee – Motel closed in 2014, the sign was removed and laid flat on the ground out front.
+5. Morningside Motel, Frazee – The Morningside Motel closed in 2014, and the sign was permanently removed.